f4him/hacker-news-discord-bot/index.md

 layout: default
 ---

-This is a discord bot for the popularsocial news website Hacker News(sometimes abbreviated as HN).
+This is a discord bot for the popular social news website <a href="https://news.ycombinator.com/" target="_blank">Hacker News</a>(sometimes abbreviated as HN).

 ## Commands